 How profitable is our business?

 This is the proverbial “bottom line” in your business.
 Again, you’ll want to compare this number to your plan, the previous period, and the same time period last year.

 If you are more or less profitable than planned, you’ll want to dig into the reasons why.
 Did expenses go up and reduce profitability?
 Maybe sales declined, but expenses stayed fairly flat which would also reduce profitability.
 Look at your numbers and figure out why they are changing and come up with an action plan for changes going forward.

-I sold more than planned.
-Why didn’t profits go up?
+I sold more but why didn’t profits go up?

 This is always an interesting problem that many businesses have.
 You sold more than you did last month, but profits stayed the same or perhaps even went down.
 How is that possible?